uyuni-project/uyuni/testsuite/documentation/cucumber-steps.md

-  When I enter "SUSE Test Key x86_64" as "description" When I enter "CVE-1999-12345" as "search_string" in the content area When I enter the hostname of "proxy" as "hostname"
+  When I enter "SUSE Test Key x86_64" as "description" When I enter "CVE-1999-12345" as "search_string" in the content area When I enter the hostname of "proxy" as "hostname" When I enter "SUSE Test Key x86_64" as "description" text area
 ```

+Note that the text area variant handles the new lines characters while the others don't.

 * Make sure a text is in a given input field of a form